xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ![BGPFS-eTCAM-Rate.png]({{site.baseurl}}/images/BGPFS-eTCAM-Rate.png){: .align-center}

-The programming rate in this external TCAM bank is around 250 rules per second.
+The programming rate in this external TCAM bank is around 250 rules per second, at least in the boundaries of the supported scale (up to 3000).

 ## References